baturalpguven/CartoonGAN/README.md

 ![Training2](https://user-images.githubusercontent.com/77858949/188851920-ac088774-6016-4286-b345-c2f8bdae94aa.png)

-To test the code run the *test.IPYNB file.
+To test the code run the cycleGAN_pix2pix_testCode.IPYNB file.
 Also, by uploading your photos you can generate their cartoon version and have fun :).
-Only problem is you have to be aware of the image size limitations of the network.
+Only problem is you must be aware of the image size limitations of the network.

+## Future Improvements
+The loss values of the network can be tracked with simple modifications of the cycleGAN_pix2pix.IPYNB file.
+Already losses variable calculates the loss values of the GAN and returns is it as a state dictionary by simply storing these values you can plot the loss values.
+Additionally, currently there is a scaling problem with my implementation.
+This will be handled in the future.

 For more details you can see the information below and visit the original repo.